Ralim/IronOS/Documentation/DebugMenu.md

 ### Tip Res

+This indicates the tip resistance that the device is currently using.
+For devices with multiple possible values to choose from (Pinecil V2), the appropriate value is set automatically.

 ### RTip

 This is the raw tip reading in μV.
 This can be used when assessing the calibration routines for example.